 What Is a Communication Plan in Project Management?

 Let's say you are in the middle of launching a new product.
 You have developed packaging, researched the market, and defined your marketing strategies.
-But have you decided what you will tell your stakeholders at each project stage?
+But have you decided what you tell your stakeholders at each project stage?
 This is where the communication plan comes in!

 What Are the Five Components of a Project Communication Plan?